The heading on a resume contains personal information. At times, you’ll want to protect this information.

 LinkedIn page or an online portfolio

-Before I get into how to protect your personal information, I want to share a tip I got from an employer about the placement of the heading.
+Before I get into how to protect your personal information, I want to share an employer’s tip about the placement of the heading.

 If you are submitting your resume in person or as an attachment, center your heading – this is the tip I received from an employer.
 He stated that aligning your heading to the left or right makes it difficult for an employer to find your resume once it’s filed.
 For instance, if you left or right-align your heading, and your resume is filed so that the heading sits at the bottom of the file, an employer may overlook your resume.
 Centering increases the chances of an employer finding your resume.
 This detail may seem insignificant, but remember, this advice is from an employer who probably missed a few resumes because of this detail.

-If copying and pasting online, the placement of the heading doesn’t really matter since the program will most likely left-align your information once pasted.
+If copying-pasting online, the placement of the heading doesn’t really matter since the program will most likely left-align your information once pasted.

 If you know the person or company you are submitting your resume to, you can provide your personal information.
 However, some companies don’t reveal their information in job listings.
 For example, it might just say, “Local Retail Company seeking admin help” and they might only provide an email address for correspondence.
 Anonymize yourself in this situation.
 It would look something like this: